NakiriYuuzu/ExpenseApp/README.md

 ---

 - Create and edit expenses with ease
-- Categorize expenses into different categories
-- View spending patterns with interactive charts
-- Set budgets for each category
+- Set budgets for monthly expenses
-- Export expenses to CSV format
+- View monthly expenses with bar charts
+- no account required, no internet connection required

 ## Getting Started